pjjw/icinga2-migration/README.md

 The parent `hostgroup_name` is not supported.
 Migrate this dependency manually.
-The `host_name` attribute cannot contrain multiple entries, only the first one will be processed.
+The `host_name` attribute cannot contrain multiple entries, only the first one will be processed. `inherits_parent` is ignored, default is enabled.

+## Escalations

+The `generic-escalation-dummy` command acts as placeholder for a proper notification command.
+There is no way to automagically get the right notification command from the assigned contacts and contactgroups.

 ## Timeperiods